lois2inn/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

-Analysis of Amazon's vine review program using PySpark and AWS RDS with PostgreSQL
+Analysis of Amazon's vine review program using PySpark and AWS RDS with PostgreSQL.

 ## Overview